plone/training/docs/mastering-plone/eggs1.md

 ## Summary

 - You created the package {py:mod}`ploneconf.site` to hold your code.
-- You added the new package to buildout so that Plone can use it.
+- You added the new package to your setup so that Plone can use it.
-- In one of the next chapter we will also create a add-on for Volto, the React frontend.
+- In one of the next chapters we will also create a add-on for Volto, the React frontend.